There's no end to the weird and wonderful places you can explore in the UK

 Facilities include toilets, a café and a beach shop.
 There’s also parking close by at £9 for a full-day ticket, but please be aware that overnight parking and camping are not permitted.

-Blackpool Sands is a Blue Flag beach, which means an active dog ban between 1st April and 30th September, so leave the pup at home if you plan on making the trip in the summer season.
+Blackpool Sands is a Blue Flag beach, which means there's an active dog ban between 1st April and 30th September, so leave the pup at home if you plan on making the trip in the summer season.

 4. Barafundle Bay, Wales